 Cost sharing: In general, insurance covers most of the cost of medical benefits.
-The insured pays 20% for a doctor's visit, 10% for other outpatient services, 5% for dental care fees that exceed 60 a year, 20.93 a day for hospitalization, and either 20% or 60% of the cost of medicine.
+The insured pays 20% for a doctor's visit, 10% for other outpatient services, 5% for dental care fees that exceed ε 60 a year, ε 20.93 a day for hospitalization, and either 20% or 60% of the cost of medicine.
+Fees for medical and dental care are waived for patients with limited income.